 Cosmetic Dentistry includes a variety of treatments.
 Options range from quick, elective, and non-invasive to more involved surgical procedures that provide long-term restorative solutions.
 Below we will define and discuss several cosmetic dentistry options that Bass Dentistry in Gastonia, NC offers.

-During an in-office teeth whitening procedure, teeth are cleaned and polished in preparation for a highly concentrated peroxide-based bleaching gel.
+During an in-office teeth whitening procedure, the dentist will clean and polish your teeth before applying a highly concentrated peroxide-based bleaching gel.
 Your dentist uses retractors to keep your gums, tongue, and lips from interfering with the whitening agent.
-The dentist applies the peroxide gel to the fronts of your teeth, where it sits for about 20 minutes before rinsing.
+Peroxide gel is applied to the fronts of your teeth, where it sits for about 20 minutes before rinsing.
 Your teeth need three to five treatments for optimal whitening.

-Preparing teeth for crowns usually takes two visits to your dentist.
+It usually takes two dental visits to prepare your teeth for crowns.
 Expect x-rays, broken or decayed filling replacement, and re-shaping your tooth to receive the crown during the first visit.
 After re-shaping, the dentist makes an impression of your tooth.
 The impression becomes the model for the permanent crown that perfectly encases your damaged tooth.
 At the second visit, your dentist permanently cements the crown in place.

-Dental veneers are a semi-permanent cosmetic dentistry solution that can last for about a decade.
+Dental veneers are a semi-permanent cosmetic dentistry solution that can last for a decade or more.
 Veneers adhere to the front of your teeth, forming a thin, tooth-colored shell.
 Most commonly made from porcelain, veneers can cover a single chipped tooth or create a more symmetrical appearance across multiple teeth.

 Veneer application typically involves removing some surface tooth structure, making it easier for the veneer to adhere to your tooth.
 Your dentist makes an impression of your prepared teeth to serve as the model for your veneers.
 On your next visit, the dentist uses dental cement to adhere the veneers to your teeth.
 Ultraviolet light helps the cement dry quickly, forming a long-lasting bond.